ESC-Samuel/My-first-project-/README.md

 # My-first-project-

- Tools i used in this project:
+ **Tools i used in this project:**
--HTML
+- HTML
--CSS
+- CSS
--JavaScript
+- JavaScript

-## Nice designed Furniture website
+**Nice designed Furniture website**
- -HTML was used to structure the webpage
+ - HTML was used to structure the webpage
- -CSS played a huge role in designing
+ - CSS played a huge role in designing
- -JavaScript gave it a dynamic touch
+ - JavaScript gave it a dynamic touch